apitestbase/apitestbase.github.io/index.md

 ## Verify the side effects, not just the response

 Tools like **Postman** make it easy to verify an API's **response** — and that's where most testing stops.
-But real APIs do more: they write to databases, publish messages to queues, upload files, and call downstream services.
+But real APIs do more: they write to databases, publish messages to queues, and call downstream services.
 If your test only checks the response, you may miss what the API actually changed.

 For example, a single `POST /orders` call can be verified end to end:

     ✓ HTTP response = 200
     ✓ Order record created in database
     ✓ Message sent to queue
-    ✓ File uploaded to FTP server
     ✓ Downstream API called successfully

 API Test Base verifies both the response **and** these side effects in one automated test case.